amukiza/scotch-lang/markdown/quickstart.md

 # Quickstart

 Scotch is still in early development, so it's very feature light.
-At the very least you can get a good feel for what it's capable of.

 To date, all that the compiler is capable of doing is single-file compilation.
 It will run a `main` function defined within the file, and print the result to